Athlete's Foot - Medical Condition

 Athlete’s foot, known as dermatophytosis of the foot or tinea pedis ("foot fungus"), is a common skin infection that affects the feet.
 You don’t have to be an "athlete" to get it.

-There are 4 types of athlete’s foot: moccasin-type, vesicular or blistered, interdigital, and ulcerative.
+There are 4 types of athlete’s foot: moccasin-type, vesicular or blistered, interdigital (between the toes), and ulcerative.

 Athlete’s foot is caused by a fungal infection.
 The fungi that infect human feet live on the skin, specifically on skin proteins called keratin.
-These fungi thrive in hot, tropical climates and are recent imports to North America and Europe, brought in by travellers.
+These fungi thrive in hot, tropical climates.
 Wearing tight, non-breathing footwear allows the fungi to flourish and cause athlete’s foot.
 The fungal organisms easily spread from one person to another in moist places where people walk barefoot, such as gym locker rooms and swimming pools.
 Cuts or blisters on the feet make it easier for these organisms to cause an infection.

 Moccasin-type athlete’s foot doesn’t cause itching or inflammation.
 The entire sole and heel become dry and flaky with loose, white scales that appear in a moccasin-like pattern.
 Sometimes the toenails can also become infected, which makes it more difficult to treat.